 Depression is largely considered the "common cold" of mental health problems.
-The World Health Organization (WHO) has ranked this condition as the single largest contributor to global disability.
-It is estimated that 4.4 percent of the global population suffers from depression, which translates to an estimated 300 million people worldwide, making this condition the leading cause of disability worldwide.
+The World Health Organization (WHO) has ranked this condition as the single largest contributor to global disability.1 It is estimated that 4.4 percent of the global population suffers from depression, which translates to an estimated 300 million people worldwide, making this condition the leading cause of disability globally.2

 While a certain proportion of patients can recover from depression without treatment, the majority would have a chronic and intermittent course.
-A recent primary care study showed that 43 percent of patients recovered without treatment, but those with a chronic course of illness had higher levels of depressive symptoms, somatic symptoms and greater mental dysfunction at baseline.
+A recent primary care study showed that 43 percent of patients recovered without treatment, but those with a chronic course of illness had higher levels of depressive symptoms, somatic symptoms, and greater mental dysfunction at baseline.3

-Chronic depression also increases a person's suicide risk, and is associated with serious impairment in quality of life, and has major economic impact owing to occupational costs, medical service costs, and suicide-related costs.
+Chronic depression also increases a person's suicide risk and is associated with serious impairment in quality of life, and has major economic impact owing to occupational costs, medical service costs, and suicide-related costs.4

-The Singapore Mental Health Study, which was conducted in 2010, showed that the lifetime prevalence of Major Depressive Disorder was 5.8 percent, with a higher prevalence among women than men.
+DR TAN ZHENWEN TINA Consultant Better Life Clinic The Singapore Mental Health Study, which was conducted in 2010, showed that the lifetime prevalence of Major Depressive Disorder was 5.8 percent,5 with a higher prevalence among women than men.